 - Medical school grade transcript

-- Copies of all USMLE board score results.
-Due to the unique recruitment year, we understand that not all applicants will have USMLE step 2 completed at the time of application.
-We can accept USMLE step 2 test scores by January 31 prior to ranking.
+- Copies of all USMLE or COMLEX board score results.
+We can accept USMLE Step 2, or COMLEX 2 test scores, by January 31 prior to ranking.

 - Personal statement.